-- facilitate two-way trade,
+- facilitate two-way trade

-- maintain positive international trade relations, and
+- maintain positive international trade relations

 - maintain Australia’s plant health status and biosecurity system.

 - A study of the feasibility of conducting a risk analysis by grouping a number of market access requests, for the same commodity across the world.
-The feasibility study will be conducted to determine the feasibility of grouping table grape market access requests from countries around the world.
+The feasibility study was conducted to determine the feasibility of grouping table grape market access requests from countries around the world.
 The feasibility study was completed in July 2018 and found that, under certain circumstances, conducting a risk analysis by grouping the same commodity from a number of countries around the world, is possible.
 However, the study also found that there are issues that need to be addressed when drawing on existing policy.

 - A trial to conduct a pest risk analysis by grouping pests with similar biological characteristics across numerous import pathways.
 A grouped pest risk analysis approach makes the pest risk analysis process more effective and consistent.